estebanmarinv/Pharmacy-Drug-Forecast/README.md

 # Demand Forecast & Inventory Control of Pharmaceutical Drugs

-This repository keeps track of the code for the Team 8 Mexico final project for DS4A-Latam 2020.
+This repository keeps track of the code for the Team 8 Mexico final project for DS4A-Latam 2020 parts in which I was involved

-Authors:

-* Alejando Córdoba
-* Roberto Corona
-* Emmanuel Hernández
-* Esteban Marín
-* Victor Martínez
-* Gerardo Ruíz

 ## Application
 ### Database Creation